 I'm already hearing lots of opinions on the cover; I'm so intrigued by what people think of it.
 It's definitely unusual in that it doesn't, in my opinion, commit to any particular genre or audience.
 Bloomsbury's teams in London, NYC and Sydney worked very hard to find a design they all liked.
 I didn't want it to have pictures of the characters on the front, as I don't like assigning a particular look for them – I want readers to be able to imagine them as they please.
 The design is based on three symbols that run through the story.
-The anchor-like symbol (based on the Nsibidi language) stands for Scion, the anti-clairvoyant system.
+The anchor is the symbol of Scion.
 As for the flower, you'll have to wait and see.
 Oddly, the thing I like most about it is the font.
 It's called Pilgrim.
 I love the strange mix of sans-serif and serif.

 I was also thrilled to receive my first proof pages for The Bone Season yesterday.
 They're pages that have been properly typeset, i.e. put into the right font and had chapter titles added, that get sent to the author to do final checks for typos and so on.
 I nearly cried when I saw them.
 The pages look beautiful.

 If you head on over to the Facebook page and like it, you'll be able to see a new excerpt from Chapter 1 by clicking the 'exclusive content' tab.
 It's my favourite excerpt out of the two that have been released, as it gives a lot more context than the EW excerpt.
 You'll get a much better idea of what Scion's all about.